-- (a) First Tiebreaker: The county with the least number of 9% tax credit units produced over the last 5 years (see Appendix L for listing of units produced by county). - (b) Second Tiebreaker: The project with the highest overall Walk Score. - (c) Third Tiebreaker: The project with the lowest average income targeting. - (d) Fourth Tiebreaker: Tenants with Children: Projects that can serve tenant populations with children.
+- (a) First Tiebreaker: The county with the highest cost burden low income renters per 9% tax credit unit funded over the last 5 years (see Appendix L) least number of 9% tax credit units produced over the last 5 years (see Appendix L for listing of units produced by county). - (b) Second Tiebreaker: The project with the highest overall Walk Score. - (c) Second Third Tiebreaker: The project with the lowest average income targeting. - (d) Third Fourth Tiebreaker: Tenants with Children: Projects that can serve tenant populations with children.
 Projects will qualify for this designation if at least twenty-five (25%) of the units are three or four bedrooms.
-This tiebreaker will only apply where the market study shows a clear demand for this population (as determined by the Agency). - (e) Fifth Tiebreaker: Tenant Ownership: Projects that are intended for eventual tenant ownership.
+This tiebreaker will only apply where the market study shows a clear demand for this population (as determined by the Agency). - (e) Fourth Fifth Tiebreaker: Tenant Ownership: Projects that are intended for eventual tenant ownership.
 Such projects must utilize a detached single family site plan and building design and have a business plan describing how the project will convert to tenant ownership at the end of the 30-year compliance period.